 The four principles are:

 - Innovative ways for fundraising to be self-sufficient and self-reliant

 - Being a good role model, i.e. as leaders, our management committee members are those with integrity and lead by example

-From organising mainly mass events and educational programmes, Ain Society gradually became more focused in helping youths at risk, disadvantaged families and children and adult suffering from Cancer and other chronic ilnesses.
+From organising mainly mass events and educational programmes, Ain Society gradually became more focused on helping youths at risk, disadvantaged families and children and adults suffering from Cancer and other chronic illnesses.

 In line with this change, our Management Committee members who consisted mainly of those aged 50 years and above, had willingly stepped down to give way to younger members to take over the leadership to bring the Society forward with more innovative programmes.
 At the same time, Ain Society is also fortunate to have a non-Muslim/non-Malay to be in this team.

-In January 2011, the past President, Haji Mohamad Bin Othman, who has served 3 terms, has stepped down to give way to a young professional, Mr Abdul Malek Bin Osman.
-Mr Abdul Malek, who is currently taking Masters in Education, is a graduate of the National Technological University of Singapore.
+In January 2011, the past President, Haji Mohamad Bin Othman, who has served 3 terms, has stepped down to give way to a young professional, Mr. Abdul Malek Bin Osman.
+Mr. Abdul Malek, who possessed a Masters in Education, is also a graduate of the National Technological University of Singapore.
 He is currently the President of Ain Society.